Here’s an upsetting situation that comes up a lot, and may have come up for you: is someone financially taking advantage of Mom or Dad?

 - Gather more information or evidence as to what is occurring.
 To the best of your ability, try to make sure you have information to confirm your concerns or suspicions.
 Talk to other family members as well, if possible, so that the family can coordinate their efforts to investigate and intervene.

 - Contact your local Adult Protective Services (APS) office.
 APS offices are designed to help investigate allegations of abuse.
-For more on how APS helps and what happens when a report is made, see here: National Adult Protective Services Association: Get Help.
+For more on how APS helps and what happens when a report is made, see here: Fact Sheet: Adult Protective Services.

 - Contact law enforcement.
 This is especially important if you suspect fraud, theft, scams, or other criminal activity.
 Your local police department or sheriff’s office is generally a good place to start.
 Your local APS office should also be able to tell you which law enforcement agency to contact with your specific concerns.